KomMonitor/kommonitor-importer/README.md

 with the property mapping, so the import will fail for such a dataset.

 #### Indicator Property Mapping
-The property mapping for indicators is different to the mapping for spatial features.
+The property mapping for _Indicators_ is different to the mapping for spatial features.
 Since there are different strategies of how to encode time series values for spatial features, the time series mapping also supports different strategies for mapping those values, which will be explained in the following.

-**Related indicator values for the same times eries are encoded within different features**
+**Related Indicator values for the same times eries are encoded within different features**
-In this case, each single indicator value of the same time series is encoded as a separate feature.
+In this case, each single _Indicator_ value of the same time series is encoded as a separate feature.
 In the example below, there are two features for the same Spatial Unit.
 Both features have the same ID and also the same geometry.
 Only the properties are different, because each feature comprises the properties for single timestep of a common time series.
 ```json